 The IRTG “Diversity's” three-year research-oriented curriculum is based on regular meetings of the doctoral students and the IRTG’s researchers, including intensive summer and winter schools, a mid-term international conference, and a dissertation workshop in the third year of the program.
 PhD candidates will have access to the research facilities of all three participating universities.
 The IRTG offers financial support for research trips to our Canadian partner university, to Canadian archives, and to Canadian research institutions during the mobility phases.
 PhD candidates will be supervised by professors who are members of the Research Training Group (see http://irtg-diversity.com/index.php?page=people&relation=principal_researchershers).
 We therefore require that applicants enroll as doctoral students at the University of Trier or at Saarland University, depending on the location of the first supervisor, and take residence in Trier or Saarbrücken.
 To ensure regular scholarly exchanges, we require PhD candidates to work at the offices we provide at the University of Trier for three days a week.

-For further information about the IRTG Diversity’s research and qualification program, please consult our website at http:/
+For further information about the IRTG Diversity’s research and qualification program, please consult our website at http://www.irtg-diversity.com

 The IRTG “Diversity” invites the application of highly qualified applicants from diverse fields, including history, political science, literature, linguistics, intercultural communication and media studies, cultural studies, philosophy, sociology, cultural anthropology, gender studies and human geography.
 We expect applicants to be fluent in at least two of the IRTG “Diversity’s” official languages (German, English, French).